vmware/singleton/CONTRIBUTING.md

 #### Syncing a fork

 Please sync your fork repo with upstream repo before you create a PR, refer to https://help.github.com/en/articles/syncing-a-fork

+#### Only document changing

+If you only have document changing in your PR, please add '[skip ci]' in commit title.
+So CI will be skipped.
+And if your PR has multiple commits, please make sure each commit title including '[skip ci]'.